-• The Northumberland Local Code of Practice (NLCoP) sets out the FULL expectations for providers offering Funded Places.
+- The Northumberland Local Code of Practice (NLCoP) sets out the FULL expectations for providers offering Funded Places.
 Approved providers must be fully aware of all the requirements within.
-This frequently asked questions document is to support providers understanding of common issues recently addressed and is not full guidance.

-• Parents who apply for 2 year old funding and are successful in their application for a funded place, will receive a list of approved providers from which they can choose.
-The provider should check each child's eligibility (i.e. copy of the letter from NCC confirming they will be funded and sight of the child's birth certificate to confirm age eligibility).

-• Regarding 3 & 4 year olds 15 hours, this is a universal offer.
+This frequently asked questions document is to support providers understanding of common issues recently addressed and is not full guidance. - Parents who apply for 2 year old funding and are successful in their application for a funded place, will receive a list of approved providers from which they can choose.
+The provider should check each child's eligibility (i.e. copy of the letter from NCC confirming they will be funded and sight of child's birth certificate to confirm age eligibility). - Approved Providers can receive 2 year old leaflets which they can use to distribute to parents or prospective parents to promote the 2 year old funding and help parents check if their child is eligible to receive 2 year old funding. - Regarding 3 & 4 year olds 15 hours, this is a universal offer.
 It is parental choice with all the funding as to where they place their child.
-(Providers must check age eligibility by sight of birth certificate)

-• Regarding 3 & 4 year olds 30 hours, this is a targeted offer for working parents.
+(Providers must check age eligibility by sight of birth certificate) - Regarding 3 & 4 year olds 30 hours, this is a targeted offer for working parents.
 It is parental choice with all the funding as to where they place their child.
-(Providers must check age eligibility by sight of birth certificate and valid 30 hour code)

-• Sight of birth certificates should be documented in induction documentation and signed by the staff member who has viewed the certificate.
+(Providers must check age eligibility by sight of birth certificate and valid 30 hour code) - Sight of birth certificates should be documented in induction documentation and signed by the staff member who has viewed the certificate.
 This is to ensure children are eligible by their age i.e. term after their second/third birthday and provides evidence that correct procedures are being followed if an audit was carried out under the terms described in NLCoP.